techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 #### A note on reintegrating at a reduced capacity

-Reintegrating back into work at a reduced capacity is, in theory, one of the options to exit the long-term illness trajectory.
-The option might come up in conversation with the company doctor when you're discussing what's realistic.
+If you're still able to work to some extent, though not 100% of your prior hours, then you could consider reintegrating at a reduced capacity.
+This option for exiting the long-term illness trajectory might come up in conversation with the company doctor.

-However, there's no guarantee that this option will be available in all cases.
-While the company must facilitate your reintegration, they may try to argue that they can't have someone working at reduced hours.
+Note, though, that the option to reintegrate at a reduced capacity might not be available in all cases.
+While the company must facilitate your reintegration, they aren't required to offer you reduced hours if they can argue it wouldn't be feasible.

-For example: You're reintegrating and are currently at 50% of your original capacity.
-The company doctor expects that you might be able to increase this to 60%.
+For example: You're reintegrating and the company doctor expects that you might be able to reach 60% of your previous capacity.
 The company, however, argues that they need someone at 80% capacity, otherwise it'll negatively impact their business.

 In this case, the UWV decides what happens to your contract.

 ### Employer terminates the contract